 INTRODUCTION

-Silkworms are renowned for their efficiency in large-scale silk thread production.
-Among the various silkworm species, the mulberry silkworm (Bombyx mori L.) is predominantly used in sericulture.
-These insects are economically significant due to their role as primary producers of silk (cocoon).
-However, the by-product of this process, silkworm pupae, which are collected after the silk threads are reeled from the cocoons, is not widely recognized by consumers.
+Silkworms are renowned for their efficiency in large-scale silk production.
+Among the various silkworm species, the mulberry silkworm,Bombyx mori L. is predominantly used in Sericulture.
+However, one of the by-products of this process, silkworm pupae, collected after reeleing silk from the cocoons, are not widely recognized by the consumers.
 Despite being typically discarded, these pupae are highly valuable due to their rich content of amino acids, oil, carbohydrates, and minerals.
 The substantial volume of waste generated during the silk reeling process in India presents an opportunity to repurpose this by-product as a high-value raw material for various applications, including animal nutrition.

-India is the second-largest producer of silk globally, trailing only China.
-According to the Central Silk Board of India's Annual Report for 2021-22, the production of raw mulberry silk was 34,903 metric tons, resulting in approximately 20,941 metric tons of silkworm pupal waste.
+India is the second-largest producer of silk globally, trailing China.
+According to the Annual Report of Central Silk Board,2021-22, the production of raw mulberry silk was 34,903 metric tons, resulting in approximately 20,941 metric tons of silkworm pupal waste.
 Effective utilization of this by-product could provide a substantial source of silkworm pupal protein, which is suitable for fortifying animal and human feeds, given its amino acid profile meets FAO/WHO/UNO standards.

 Silkworm pupae are rich in proteins and fats, and contain notable amounts of moisture, fiber, and ash.
-Recent research indicates that fermentation of insects can break down large molecules into smaller components through diverse oxidation/reduction processes (Agyei et al., 2019; Yadav et al., 2011).
+Recent studies indicate that fermentation of insects can break down large molecules into smaller components through diverse oxidation/reduction processes (Agyei et al., 2019; Yadav et al., 2011).
 This fermentation process enhances the production of valuable compounds, such as essential amino acids, digestible proteins, essential fatty acids, alcohols, and vitamins (Mishra et al., 2017; Srivastava, 2018).
 Additionally, fermentation eliminates the fishy odor associated with pupae, thereby increasing their value in the feed industry (Yang et al., 2021; Zhou et al., 2017).
 This process significantly broadens the application potential of fermented edible insects across various sectors (Castro-López et al., 2020).

-The primary aim of this study is to evaluate the proximal composition of fermented silkworm pupae (FSWP) and explore their potential applications in the feed industry.
+The primary aim of this study was to evaluate the proximal composition of fermented silkworm pupae (FSWP) and explore their potential applications in the feed industry.

 MATERIALS AND METHODS